 This means you are required to leave Australia during this period of non-enrolment to maintain compliance with your student visa conditions.

 The Department of Home Affairs will monitor your exit and entry to Australia to ensure student visa compliance.
-The Student Business Centre will advise the Department of Home Affairs of non-enrolment study period.
+Student Assist will advise the Department of Home Affairs of non-enrolment study period.

 During periods of LOA, it is most likely that the Department of Home Affairs will not cancel your student visa.
 However, Department of Home Affairs holds discretionary powers allowing it to cancel your student visa during any period of LOA.
 Therefore, you will need to check the validity of your visa for travel.

 Your LOA period means it is likely you will have to apply for a further visa either prior to returning to study or in the future to allow you to complete studies.

 You can check the validity of your student visa for travel via the Visa Entitlement Verification Online (VEVO) service.

 Prior to returning to study, you should re-enrol and apply for a new Confirmation of Enrolment (CoE).
 You can re-enrol via eStudent.
-To apply for your new CoE, contact the International team within the Student Business Centre.
+To apply for your new CoE, contact the International team within Student Assist.

 How to ensure compliance:

-- Complete and lodge the Deferral/LOA form with any original supporting documentation at the Student Business Centre.
+- Complete and lodge the Deferral/LOA form with any original supporting documentation at Student Assist.